pre-commit

 For multiline matches, use args: [--multiline].

-new in 2.8.0: To require all files to match, use args: [--negate].
+To require all files to match, use args: [--negate].

 Support: pygrep hooks are supported on all platforms which pre-commit runs on.